-This web page provides information in on the activities of the Office, views of the IMF staff, and the relations between Gabon and the IMF.
-Additional information can be found on Gabon and IMF country page, including official IMF reports and Executive Board documents in English and French that deal with Gabon.
+This web page presents information about the work of the IMF in Gabon, including the activities of the IMF Resident Representative Office.
+Additional information can be found on the Gabon and IMF country page, including IMF reports and Executive Board documents that deal with Gabon.

 Regional Economic Outlook for Sub-Saharan Africa

 Economic growth in sub-Saharan Africa this year is set to drop to its lowest level in more than 20 years, reflecting the adverse external environment, and a lackluster policy response in many countries.
 However, the aggregate picture is one of multispeed growth: while most of non-resource-intensive countries—half of the countries in the region—continue to perform well, as they benefit from lower oil prices, an improved business environment, and continued strong infrastructure investment, most commodity exporters are under severe economic strains.
 This is particularly the case for oil exporters whose near-term prospects have worsened significantly in recent months.
 Sub-Saharan Africa remains a region of immense economic potential, but policy adjustment in the hardest-hit countries needs to be enacted promptly to allow for a growth rebound.